DefectiveStudios/UniMerge-Docs/README.md

     * A helpful user has contributed an OS X git bridge.
 Still waiting on demand for systems like Perforce or Mercurial.
 Note: for systems like SVN that don't handle merging, there's nothing to be done.
 The tool works as well as possible as-is!
 * Better filtering
     * The current UI is a little awkward, and you can only filter by component type.
 I’d also like to filter out property names and/or object names
-* nGUI support
-    * Currently, due to the nature of how nGUI generates meshes for its objects, nGUI components will always show up conflicted.
-The current workaround is to use the component type filters to ignore the generated data, but a better workaround is possible.
 * Merging lists of objects
     * Currently, for the purposes of merging two parallel lists of children, only object names are compared.
 For example, we have one object with Child 1, Child 2, and Child 3, and another with Child 2, Child 3, and Child 4.
 As it stands, we’ll see a list with 4 items.
 Since there is no child named Child 1 it will be alone on the left, and likewise Child 4 will be alone on the right.
 It might be appropriate to merge the list differently, and we’d be able to make a better decision with information about the object’s history.
 Anyway this is an area for improvement, but I have no idea what would be better.
 * "Smarter" merging/merge options